-If the device is getting power, then we should expect to see the drive in BIOS.
+If the device is getting power, then we should expect to see the drive in BIOS, unless you are using a third party controller, such as Marvel or ASMedia; for devices on thirdparty controllers, go to Page 87 to see if the device(s) show up in Windows Disk Management.
 If the drive does not show in the SATA Configuration screen in BIOS, make sure the SATA cable is firmly seated on both the drive side and the motherboard.
 As noted above, if you are using a device on a connector that shares its bandwidth, you will need to check and/or change the BIOS setting related to your device.